sanketpradhan4/github-client/README.md

 mvn spring-boot:run

-API researched and used from https://api.github.com/ Assumed models for repository / commits / comment / pullrequest These can we used to with Grafana / Prometheus to publish metrics.
+API researched and used from https://api.github.com/ Assumed models for repository / commits / comment / pullrequest.
+These can be used to with Grafana / Prometheus to publish metrics.